Inzhenerka/docs.getdbt.tech/website/docs/docs/fusion/connect-data-platform-fusion/bigquery-setup.md

 ## More information

-Find BigQuery specific configuration information in the [BigQuery adapter reference guide](/reference/resource-configs/bigquery-configs).
+Find BigQuery-specific configuration information in the [BigQuery adapter reference guide](/reference/resource-configs/bigquery-configs).